kkrt-labs/kakarot-docs/docs/starknet/architecture/understanding-zkevm.md

 sidebar_position: 1
 ---

-To grasp the concept of ZK-EVM, let's start by understanding what the Ethereum Virtual Machine (EVM) is.
+To understand the concept of ZK-EVM, let's start by understanding what the Ethereum Virtual Machine (EVM) is.

 ## The Ethereum Virtual Machine (EVM)